KaiMagnusMueller/kaimagnus.de/_includes/vita-motivation.md

 Being a designer means to gather and create ideas and connect them in new ways while maintaining a strategic working process.
 My main motivation is essentially about grasping and understanding any kind of topic no matter the complexity.
 Synthesizing findings into great products, concepts and visions is one of my greatest joys.

+Being a designer means to gather, create and connect ideas.

+I'm interested in thinking and re-thinking my design process and how it can be improved.
+In bigger projects for example, I automate my workflow with tools like [Data Populator][DataPop].

 ## Working